 Amendment and Termination.
-The trust agreement may be amended by the trustee and the sponsor without the consent of any of the unitholders: (1) to cure any ambiguity or to correct or supplement any provision which may be defective or inconsistent; (2) to change any provision thereof as may be required by the Securities and Exchange Commission or any successor governmental agency; or (3) to make such provisions as shall not adversely affect the interests of the unitholders.
+The trust agreement may be amended by the trustee and the sponsor without the consent of any of the unitholders: (1) to cure any ambiguity or to correct or supplement any provision which may be defective or inconsistent; (2) to change any provision thereof as may be required by the Securities and Exchange Commission or any successor governmental agency; (3) to make such provisions as shall not materially adversely affect the interests of the unitholders; or (4) to make such other amendments as may be necessary for a trust to qualify as a regulated investment company, in the case of a trust which has elected to qualify as such.
 The trust agreement with respect to any trust may also be amended in any respect by the sponsor and the trustee, or any of the provisions thereof may be waived, with the consent of the holders of units representing 66 2/3% of the units then outstanding of the trust, provided that no such amendment or waiver will reduce the interest of any unitholder thereof without the consent of such unitholder or reduce the percentage of units required to consent to any such amendment or waiver without the consent of all unitholders of the trust.
-In no event shall the trust agreement be amended to increase the number of units of a trust issuable thereunder or to permit the acquisition of any securities in addition to or in substitution for those initially deposited in the trust, except in accordance with the provisions of the trust agreement.
+In no event shall the trust agreement be amended to increase the number of units of a trust issuable thereunder, to permit the acquisition of any securities in addition to or in substitution for those initially deposited in the trust or to adversely affect the characterization of a trust as a regulated investment company for federal income tax purposes, except in accordance with the provisions of the trust agreement.
 The trustee shall promptly notify unitholders of the substance of any such amendment.